foretspaisibles/bsdowl/README.md

 the arXiv.
 To get rid of the compiled bibliography, use the more powerful `make realclean` mantra.

-BSD Make Pallàs Scripts can also take care of your METAPOST figures, If you use the `grahicx` package in LaTeX, all you need to do is to list your metapost source files in the `FIGS` variable:
+BSD Owl Scripts can also take care of your METAPOST figures, If you use the `grahicx` package in LaTeX, all you need to do is to list your metapost source files in the `FIGS` variable: